marketforce-info/azure-translator/README.md

 }
 ```

-Then later, in the `onTranslate` callback.
+Then in the `onTranslate` callback.

 ```php
 static function (Translation $translation) use ($db) {